epistler999/Competitive-Programming/00_Know_Before_You_Start/My_Mistakes/README.md

 <br><br>
 <h2> 6.
 Solving random questions</h2>
 <p>
-<b>At start of competitive journey  i started solving random questions. for e.g : <br><br>Codeforces - A, B type regularly,<br>Codechef, hackerrank - cakewalk, easy, medium etc.<br><br>Solve random questions wont benefit me at all.
+<b>At start of competitive journey  i started solving random questions. for e.g : <br><br>Codeforces - A, B type regularly,<br>Codechef, hackerrank - cakewalk, easy, medium etc.<br><br>Solve random questions didn't benefit me at all.
 Unless you have a plan to understand problems in one category, the improvement will not be significant.<br><br> It's true that in competitive programming success resides in knowing different algorithms and being able to solve the diverse sets of questions.
 Initially, the goal shouldn't be to improve ranks, In fact, the focus should be on learning new topics and being able to solve questions pertaining to those topics.</b>
 </p>
 <br><br>
 <h2>7.
 "Giving up" or Loosing hope very soon</h2>